skip to main content

 The body of Lee Slattery was found in the Delmege House estate near Moyross, Limerick, in May 2010

-Two more people have been arrested in connection with the investigation into the murder of 24-year-old Lee Slattery, whose body was found in a shallow grave in Limerick in 2010.
+Three people were arrested today in connection with the investigation into the murder of 24-year-old Lee Slattery, whose body was found in a shallow grave in Limerick in 2010.

-The man was re-arrested under Section 51 of the Criminal Justice Act 2007 while the woman is detained under the provisions of Section 30 of the Offences Against the State Act 1939.
+One man was arrested under Section 4 of the Criminal Justice Act, 1984, a second man was re-arrested under Section 51 of the Criminal Justice Act 2007 while a woman is detained under the provisions of Section 30 of the Offences Against the State Act 1939.

-They are both being held at garda stations in the southern region.
+They are all being held at garda stations in the southern region.

 There are currently five people in custody in relation to the investigation.

-A woman, aged in her 50s, and a man and a woman, both aged in their 30s, were arrested yesterday afternoon.
+A man and a woman, both aged in their 30s, were also arrested yesterday afternoon.

 Mr Slattery's body was discovered in Delmege House estate, near Moyross, in May 2010.